volosoft/jtable/README.md

-Read More about additional features [here](https://m-shaeri.ir/blog/jquery-jtable-awesome-full-featured-plugin-for-crud-table/)
+Read More about additional features and its usage [here](https://m-shaeri.ir/blog/jquery-jtable-awesome-full-featured-plugin-for-crud-table/)

 Notes
 ======